Type your paragraph here.

 In 2021, in part using research grant funding from us, Dr. Philip Fisher, Professor of Pediatrics at the Mayo Clinic, authored Tired Teens, Understanding and Conquering Chronic Fatigue Syndrome and Pots.
 In this regard it is important to know that many people diagnosed, with chronic fatigue syndrome, in fact have non-familial dysautonomia.

-Over Three Million Americans Have Non-Familial Dysautonomia
+Well Over Three Million Americans Have Non-Familial Dysautonomia

 Moreover, many people diagnosed with migraine headaches, irritable bowel syndrome, or "chronic fatigue syndrome" in fact have the autonomic nervous system disorder dysautonomia.
 In terms of fatigue, it can be related to abnormal blood pressure/vascular control/heart rate issues as to changes in position.
 These are the orthostatic intolerance or postural orthostatic tachycardia syndrome (POTS) types of dysautonomia.
 However, blood pressure readings can be normal, taken in either arm, while blood pressure to the brain and other internal organs is insufficient due to the dysautonomia caused inability of blood vessels to properly expand and contract with changes in position.
 Similarly, heart rates may sometimes be normal, even though a person in fact has POTS.